Skyscanner/backpack-react-native/CONTRIBUTING.md

 Sketch is the preferred format for non-technical folks.
 We’d appreciate if you could provide an exact match of your component in Sketch format together with folders for each state e.g. disabled, expanded etc.

-### Tokens

-Any visual CSS parameters of the component, such as *color, margins, paddings* etc. should not live as magic numbers in the component code, but as **tokens** in the `bpk-tokens` package.

-Tokens are defined in the `src/base` directory (with the exception of product-specific tokens, which are in other subdirectories).
-Tokens come in two layers: In `aliases.json`, all base tokens are defined with concrete values, such as colors, numbers and sizes.
-The other files then map those aliases to tokens for specific elements.

-> You should probably not touch `aliases.json`, as our color palette or grid rarely changes.

-### Sass mixins

-All Sass mixins are defined in the `bpk-mixins` package.
-The package also exposes the Sass variables from the `bpk-tokens` package.

-If you add a new file of mixins, for example for a new *atom*, make sure you add the file to the imports in `_index.scss`.

 ### React component

 Use `npm run create-component` to create a new skeleton React component.
 Once this is created, use existing components for code style inspiration.

-We use [CSS Modules](https://github.com/css-modules/css-modules) along with [BEM](http://getbem.com/) to prevent collisions and accidental overwrites in CSS.

-### Documentation

-Our documentation consists of two parts: [Sassdoc](https://backpack.github.io/sassdoc/), which is automatically generated from the `bpk-mixin` sources, and the main [documentation](https://backpack.github.io).

-#### Sassdoc

-As mentioned, the Sassdoc are automatically generated from source and comments.
-If you want to double check, you can generate them using `npm run sassdoc` and start a static server to browse the docs, but usually this is not necessary.

-Take a look at some of the mixin source files to see how to annotate your Sass to generate proper Sassdoc.

-#### Backpack documentation

-When adding documentation for a new component:

- * Add the new dependency in `packages/bpk-docs/package.json` and run `npm run bootstrap` to install it.
- * Add routes for your new component in `packages/bpk-docs/src/constants/Routes.js` and `packages/bpk-docs/src/constants/redirect-routes.js`.
- * Add new link in `packages/bpk-docs/src/layouts/links.js`.

- For help writing documentation, see Skyscanner's [copywriting guide](https://backpack.github.io/style-guide/copywriting) and Backpack's [guide for writing docs](/decisions/writing-docs.md).

 ## How to